jundalisay/superb/content/en/research/bacon/essays/04-revenge.md

 title: "Revenge"
 weight: 10
 description: "Learning should be delivered from the discredits and disgraces which it has received from disguised ignorance"
-image: "/covers/essaysbacon.jpg"
+image: "/covers/essaysbacon.png"
 icon: /icons/bacon.png
 author: Francis Bacon
 ---

-REVENGE is a kind of wild justice; which the more man's nature runs to, the more ought law to weed it out.
+REVENGE is a kind of wild justice -- the more man's nature runs to, the more the law should weed it out.

+The first wrong offends the law.
-For as for the first wrong, it doth but offend the law; but the revenge of that wrong, putteth the law out of office.
+- But the revenge of that wrong puts the law out of office.

-Certainly, in taking revenge, a man is but even with his enemy; but in passing it over, he is superior; for it is a prince's part to pardon.
-And Solomon, I am sure, saith, It is the glory of a man, to pass by an offence.
+In taking revenge, a man is but even with his enemy.
+- But if he lets it pass over, he is superior for it is a prince's part to pardon.

+Solomon said: "It is the glory of a man, to pass by an offence."

-That which is past is gone, and irrevocable; and wise men have enough to do, with things present and to come; therefore they do but trifle with themselves, that labor in past matters.
-There is no man doth a wrong, for the wrong's sake; but thereby to purchase himself profit, or pleasure, or honor, or the like.
+That past is gone and irrevocable.
+Wise men have enough to do with things present and future.
+Therefore they do but trifle with themselves than labor in past matters.

+No man does a wrong for the wrong's sake; but thereby to purchase himself profit, pleasure, honor, or the like.

-Therefore why should I be angry with a man, for loving himself better than me?
-And if any man should do wrong, merely out of ill-nature, why, yet it is but like the thorn or briar, which prick and scratch, because they can do no other.
+Therefore, why should I be angry with a man, for loving himself better than me?

+If any man should do wrong, merely out of ill-nature, why, yet it is but like the thorn or briar, which prick and scratch, because they can do no other.

 The most tolerable sort of revenge, is for those wrongs which there is no law to remedy; but then let a man take heed, the revenge be such as there is no law to punish; else a man's enemy is still before hand, and it is two for one.